"A stitch in time saves nine" - relearning old lessons.

 What is Watchful-Waiting?

-'Watchful-Waiting' is the process of doing nothing but monitoring your hernia and trying to mitigate the condition.
-Diet, weight-loss and smoking as well as a healthly lifestyle with moderate exercise are all elements of this.
-We would suggest that our underwear is also an important factor in managing this condition.
+'Watchful-Waiting' is the process of doing nothing but monitoring your inguinal hernia and trying to mitigate the condition.
+Diet, weight-loss, smoking and healthly lifestyle changes are all recommended elements of this strategy.
+We would suggest that our compression underwear is also an important factor in self-managing your condition.

 A recent article in Annuals of Surgery (September 2013 - Volume 258 - Issue 3 - p 508–515) describes a long-term trial of men with Inguinal Hernias.
 Of the 254 men who consented to a period of watchful waiting just 32% had requested surgery in the follow-up period of 7 years (younger men fared better than older men at managing their hernias).
 This is despite the small risks of complications from strangulated hernias and peritonitis which often encourage patients to elect for surgery.